 The CAPER describes the County's performance for these HUD Formula Grant Programs in meeting the objectives and goals established in the County's Five-Year Consolidated Plan and the corresponding Annual Action Plan.
-Fiscal Year (FY) 2020-2021 is the third year in the Five-Year Consolidated Planning Period (Program Years 2018-2023) for the County.
+Fiscal Year (FY) 2021-2022 is the fourth year in the Five-Year Consolidated Planning Period (Program Years 2018-2023) for the County.

-A draft of the 2020-2021 CAPER was made available for public review and comment during a 15-day public notice period, as mandated by HUD.
+A draft of the 2021-2022 CAPER is made available for public review and comment during a 15-day public notice period, as mandated by HUD.
 A printed copy of the CAPER was made available at the Los Angeles County Development Authority (LACDA), located at 700 West Main Street, Alhambra, CA 91801.
-The Draft was also distributed to 30 public libraries throughout the County.
-Information included in the Draft CAPER is preliminary and subject to change prior to the final submittal to HUD.
-The Final CAPER is submitted to HUD through its online system, the Integrated Disbursement and Information System (IDIS), by the due date, ninety days after the end of a grantee's fiscal year.
-Per an official agreement with HUD, LACDA was granted a 60-day extension making the new due date, November 30, 2021.
-The Draft CAPER is also posted for viewing and download on the LACDA's website: www.lacda.org during the public notice period.
-The Final CAPER is updated to the website after submission to HUD in December 2021.
+The Draft was also posted for viewing and download on the LACDA's website: www.lacda.org during the public notice period.
+The Final CAPER will be updated to the website after submission to HUD in late fall 2022.